 Functional and longitudinal data analysis

-Conservation, citizen science, and wildlife
+Conservation, citizen science, and biology

 Statistical modeling of healthcare data